Skip to main content

 ppsspp_write32

-Write unsigned 32-bit little-endian values to PSP memory for cheats and pokes.
+Write an unsigned 32-bit little-endian value to PSP memory for cheats, timestamps, large counters, or pointers.
 Overwrites four bytes without undo.

 Instructions